ls1intum/LEARN-Hub/README.md

 ## Technology Stack

 **Server**:
-- Python 3.13 with modern language features
+- Python 3.13 with modern type hints and performance improvements
-- Flask 3.0 for REST API implementation
+- Flask 3.0 with Flask-OpenAPI3 for automatic API documentation
 - SQLAlchemy ORM with Alembic migrations
-- PostgreSQL 15+ for data persistence
+- PostgreSQL 17+ for relational data persistence
-- Gunicorn for production deployment
+- Gunicorn WSGI server for production deployment

 **Client**:
-- React 19 with TypeScript
+- React 19 with TypeScript for type safety
-- Vite for build tooling
+- Vite for rapid build tooling with hot module replacement
-- Tailwind CSS for styling
+- Tailwind CSS for utility-first styling
+- shadcn/ui for accessible interface elements
-- Nginx for production serving
+- Nginx for production serving and API proxying

 **Infrastructure**:
-- Docker for containerization
+- Docker for containerisation with multi-stage builds
-- Docker Compose for orchestration
+- Docker Compose for container orchestration
 - GitHub Container Registry for image distribution

 **Development Tools**: